Opinion: Endorsements are an important cog in the machine of democracy

 It was our job as editorial writers to find the candidates who best fit these values.
 We also tried to stay true to long-standing principles that the editorial page had stood for over decades – opposition to Hitler, sharp criticism of the red-baiting of Sen. Joseph McCarthy, early opposition to the Vietnam War, opposition to the 2003 invasion of Iraq and support for civil rights from Brown v.
 Board through “I have a dream,” the Civil Rights Act, Roe v.
 Wade and same sex marriage.

-What is so shocking about the way news organizations like the Post and LA Times have pulled back on the endorsements when Donald Trump is the only president in history who tried to overturn the will of the voters and could represent an existential threat to democracy in a campaign built on the lie of having won the 2020 election.
+What is shocking is that great news organizations like the Post and LA Times have pulled back on endorsements at this historically important moment.
+Donald Trump is the only president in history who tried to overturn the will of the voters and his campaign built on lies about the 2020 election represents an existential threat to democracy.
 This is no time for the money counters at America’s greatest newspapers to shrink from their public duty.

 William Freivogel is the publisher of GJR and the former deputy editorial editor at the St. Louis Post-Dispatch.